 You will log your check-in date in the shared sheet.

 If an account goes 60 days with no check-in, it becomes inactive and returns to the Available Accounts tab.
+You may reclaim it if it’s still available after being in the Available Accounts list for one (1) month.